Contact

 if you have a disability, the nature of your disability or the severity of your disability

-to give them medical information about your disability, including the diagnosis for any of your medical history
+to give them medical information about your health status or disability, including any diagnosis you may have, or for copies of any of your medical records.

 if you take medication, see a therapist or if you are able to take care of your personal needs like bathing and dressing.